 If you thought Grand Theft Auto IV’s Niko Bellic was a handful, wait until you play its sequel.
 In Grand Theft Auto V, you play as not one, not two, but three different protagonists – all of them have their own personal lives, personal problems, and personal goals.
-There’s family man Michael, a retired bank robber dwelling off past glories in witness protection, while dealing with midlife crisis turmoils.
-Franklin Clinton, the archetypal gangbanger residing in southern Los Santos, with ambitions stipulating towards high life success, mirroring the respect of his gang and best friend.
-Last, but definitely not least- Trevor Phillips, the nefariously hilarious psychopath that perfectly pertains to the free roaming fun of any Grand Theft Auto game – f*cking sh*t up!
+There’s family man Michael, a retired bank robber sulking off past glories in witness protection, while dealing with his midlife crisis.
+Franklin, a young street hustler living in the ghetto, is waiting for his big score.
+Last, but definitely not least- Trevor Philips, the wild card of the three.
+Ready to f*ck shit up anytime, anywhere.

 It’s no surprise when Rockstar brings innovation to the table.
 With Grand Theft Auto V’s three protagonists, you can simultaneously switch between the three in a flick of a button.
 This not only works in missions (whenever any of the protagonists are together), but also in the open world whenever the player is outside of a mission.
 Yep, that means you can switch between any of the three protagonists anytime you want, and barge in to what they’re doing.
-Lets say you’re playing as Trevor, that means Michael and Franklin have active AI status – you can literally find them up to their own business around the state of San Andreas.
+Let’s say you’re playing as Trevor, that means Michael and Franklin have active AI – you can literally find them up to their own business around the state of San Andreas.
 I myself switched to Trevor in his underwear, waking up in the beach next to several corpses.
-This is just one of GTA V’s plethora of random character switching instances.
+This is just one of GTA V’s many of random character switch scenarios.

-The story of GTA V focuses on Michael being forced back into the audacious game of performing heists, when needing to pay off an infuriated Mexican cartel leader, and being blackmailed by corrupt and mutual federal agents.
-Franklin, inspired by Michael’s tales of past glories, accompanies him in these heists in pursuit of prosperous earnings.
-An agitated Trevor Phillips is later sunk in the pool of bad guys after gaining cognition of Michaels existence, when believing Michael was dead for nearly a decade.
+The story of GTA V focuses on Michael being forced back into the dangerous game of heists, when needing to pay off a Mexican crime lord, and being blackmailed by corrupt federal agents.
+Franklin, inspired by Michael’s tales of past glories, accompanies him in these heists in pursuit of the almighty dollar.
+Michael’s old pal Trevor Philips is later sunk in the pool of bad guys after learning Michael’s whereabouts, when believing Michael was dead for nearly a decade.
 It’s up to the three to settle the score and tie up loose ends.
-Players can expect memorable action packed missions presented in Grand Theft Auto V’s campaign.
+Players can expect fun, action packed missions that topple GTA IV’s repetitive drive-here, shoot-there mission structure.

-For the most part, everything that can be done in previous Grand Theft Auto installments can be done in GTA V, but in a more polished and amusing fashion.
-Grand Theft Auto V displays no rudimentary elements of gameplay.
-Its gameplay is extremely versatile – you’ll never feel to do the same exact thing more than once.
-Everything has profound explication implemented, whether you’re flying a fighter jet underneath a bridge, or performing a drive-by on a dune buggy, all while ramping off a cliff.
-Furthermore, GTA V’s shooting, driving, and covering mechanics have been noticeably enhanced.
-Shooting feels more tightly toned, with a run & gunning system implemented, along with high-degree aiming, while taking cover includes quick, yet polished procedural transitions.
-Vehicles, no longer handling like boats, are easy to regulate much to the players convenience.
+For the most part, everything that can be done in previous Grand Theft Auto titles can be done in GTA V. Its gameplay is extremely versatile – you’ll never feel you’re doing the same exact thing more than once.
+Every game mechanic has a decent polish to it, whether you’re flying a fighter jet underneath a bridge, or performing a drive-by on a dune buggy, all while ramping off a cliff.
+Moreover, GTA V’s shooting, driving, and covering mechanics have all been enhanced.
+Shooting feels more tightly toned, with a run n’ gun mechanic; the cover system is more reliable and less twicthy than GTA IV’s, too.
+Vehicles, no longer handling like monster trucks with greasy wheels, are easy to control much to the players convenience.
 You can dart through traffic and take sharp corners without every losing your steering grip.
 New gameplay elements introduced to Grand Theft Auto V are character special abilities.
-Michael, similar to Max Payne’s bullet time, can activate a slow-motion ability when on foot – this is best used during gunfights upon utilization of firearms.
+Michael, similar to Max Payne’s bullet time, can activate a slow-motion ability when on foot.
 Franklin can drive vehicles in slow-motion, similar to Midnight Club’s zone mode – this is best used when escaping hordes of police cruisers or simply cheating your way through a sunset race.
 Then there’s Trevor.
-He can activate his rage mode, this pretty much turns Trevor into a pissed off walking tank, invincible for a short duration and all his attacks inflict twice the damage – this is best utilized when in a firefight, or when simply messing around.
+He can activate his rage mode, this pretty much turns Trevor into a pissed off walking tank, invincible for a short duration of time.

-It’s impressively conventional on Rockstar’s part to develop an ambitious game that works.
-A game with recognizable innovations.
-Lets hope gamers, casual or not, can appreciate Rockstar’s profound work and artistry displayed in Grand Theft Auto V. Not many games attain a place on the noteworthy shelf of masterpieces.
+Let’s hope gamers, casual or not, can appreciate Rockstar’s work and artistry displayed in Grand Theft Auto V. Not many games get to be this ambitious and this polished.
 It’s safe to say Grand Theft Auto V won’t be collecting any dust soon, and it’s another mark to proves Rockstar is among the best of the best in this industry.